snowplow-archive/snowplow.github.com/_posts/2014-05-13-introducing-schemaver-for-semantic-versioning-of-schemas.md

 }
 {% endhighlight %}

 Will this new schema validate all historical data?
-It's not definite - because there could be historical JSONs where the analyst added their own `cost` field, possibly set to a string rather than a number (or a negative number).
-So we are effectively making a `REVISION` to the data schema - bumping to 1-1-0 (resetting `ADDITION` to 0).
+We can't be certain - because there could be historical JSONs where the analyst added their own `cost` field, possibly set to a string rather than a number (or a negative number).

+So we are effectively making a `REVISION` to the data schema - so we bump the version to 1-1-0 (resetting `ADDITION` to 0).

 <div class="html">
 <h3><a name="addition">2.3 MODEL</a></h3>
 </div>

-Oh dear.
-We have just realized that we can identify our clicks through a unique `clickId` - no need to be storing the `bannerId` or `impressionId`.
+Oh dear - we have just realized that we can identify our clicks through a unique `clickId` - no need to be storing the `bannerId` or `impressionId`.
 Here is our new JSON Schema:

 {% highlight json %}
 {